 In the wilderness, he used to set traps to catch birds.
 Then, as he fell asleep, a voice came to him, saying: Alexis, why do you labor in the desert?
 Behold, I will make you a hunter of men.

 Having received a letter from the emperor and having arrived in the city of Moscow, St. Alexius found it difficult, saying it was beyond his power.
 But when the great commander Dimitrius asked him, he was willing to go to the land of the Agarans; first, he prayed with all the clergy in the great, submissive church of the Blessed Mother of God.

 As St. Alexis began to spend his days before the palaces of the emperors in the little house, Euphimius sent him food from his table every day.
-Still, he distributed it to other poor people, and he only took bread and water, and he tasted only in measure so that he might not die of hunger and thirst.
+Still, he distributed it to other poor people, took bread and water, and tasted only in measure so that he might not die of hunger and thirst.